Skyfighter64/Audio-Visualizer/README.md

 ```
 - restart bluez-aplay: `sudo systemctl restart bluealsa-aplay.service`
 - check if it is running successfully: `sudo systemctl status bluealsa-aplay.service`

+__Note:__
+CAVA may not work if pipewire and wireplumber are running as wireplumber automatically takes the bluetooth audio stream and routes it to the speaker.
+To fix this, you need to disable wireplumber or configure the routing to pbnrec in wireplumber.

+To disable Wireplumber:
+- Stop wireplumber using `systemctl --user stop wireplumber` and retry playing bluetooth audio.
+If this works both on the speakers and with cava, disable wireplumber fully using `systemctl --user disable wireplumber`. __WARNING:__ This will break any other Software which uses pipewire/Wireplumber for audio.
+If you still need it, you can try disabling bluetooth in the wireplumber configuration.

+### Line In / Mic In
+Todo

 ### Other audio sources
 As said, is possible to use other sources of audio (eg. Bluetooth / Browser / System Sounds / other music player / Microphone (?)), which need to be configured separately.